 Dr. Saadi is appointed Associate Director of the Massachusetts General Hospital Asylum clinic.
 The clinic provides forensic medical and psychological evaluations to survivors of persecution seeking asylum in the United States, and conducts research and advocacy on behalf of asylum seekers and refugees.

 Applicants evaluated at the clinic represent almost 70 countries and 25 languages.
-Since 2020, the clinic has conducted more than 500 evaluations for people seeking asylum and other forms of humanitarian relief.
+Since 2017, the clinic has conducted more than 500 evaluations for people seeking asylum and other forms of humanitarian relief.

 Launches “Doctors for Immigrants”

 In response to increased fear among immigrant patients and avoidance of needed healthcare, Dr. Saadi creates “Doctors For Immigrants.”
 The initiative includes a policy toolkit to help healthcare organizations welcome immigrant patients and protect them from immigration enforcement in the healthcare setting.